Precise management, efficient obstacle avoidance: How AnQiCMS multi-site deployment cleverly avoids port conflicts

 }

-In AnQiCMS background, you also need to add in the "Multi-site Management"www.siteA.comandwww.siteB.comThese two logical sites.The panel, 1Panel, or aaPanel and other integrated management tools usually provide a simplified interface to complete the creation of these reverse proxy and AnQiCMS backend sites.
+In the AnQiCMS backend, you still need to add in the "Multi-site Management".www.siteA.comandwww.siteB.comThese logical sites.
+Integrated management tools such as Baota panel, 1Panel, or aaPanel usually provide a simplified interface to complete the creation of these reverse proxy and AnQiCMS backend sites.

-In certain specific scenarios, you may want to run multiple instances on the same server for reasons such as version isolation, performance independence, and testing environment requirements.Fully independentThe AnQiCMS application instance.
-The key to avoiding port conflicts is to assign a unique internal listening port for each AnQiCMS instance.An unparalleled internal listening port.
+Under certain specific scenarios, you may want to run multiple instances on the same server for reasons such as version isolation, performance independence, and testing environment requirements.Totally independentof the AnQiCMS application instance.
+At this time, the key to avoiding port conflicts is to allocate a separate internal listening port for each AnQiCMS instance.a unique internal listening port..

-Reverse proxy configuration example (taking Nginx as an example):
+Reverse proxy configuration example (for Nginx):

-Configuration of Site C
+Configuration of site C

 server {